Previously I showed a

 implemented as a parameter, will also get the winders

-correctly reset -- without do-wind
+correctly reset -- without do-wind having to do it.

 Fortunately I just happen to have a function to capture the dynamic environment :-)

-, my implementation of
+With capture-dyn, my implementation of

-now looks like:
+dynamic-wind now looks like:

-And the implementation of do-wind
+And the implementation of do-wind is simplified because

-it no longer needs to manipulate winders
+it no longer needs to manipulate winders.

 Here’s my final version: ccc.arc